Curriculum Links

 The Curriculum

-In KS1 and 2 we follow the Teach Computing scheme of work for Computing and the Rising Stars scheme of work for E-safety.
+In KS1 and 2 we follow the Teach Computing scheme of work for Computing and Project Evolve for E-safety.

 E-safety